TheChelsOrg/is-there-a-crisis/.github/PULL_REQUEST_TEMPLATE.md

 Many Thanks

-TheChels Team
+---

-- [ ] Please delete the above message before submitting your pull request
+- [ ] Please delete the above message and line before submitting your pull request
 - [ ] Ensure, where possible your change includes tests
 - [ ] Ensure, where possible documentation is updated (readme, wiki)
 - [ ] Commit messages matches the commit message criteria